laboratoire-laplace/cairo-to-dojo/src/world_contract.md

 ### IWorldDispatcher

-You probably have some questions regading this infamous **IWorldDispatcher** contract that we have been passing around in the dojo systems above.
-The **world contract** is a dojo-defined contract that defines the world in which the dojo contracts and models will reside in.
-It is just like any contract: it has its own interface, implementation and storage (which will be used throughout the lifetime of our project).
-As a result, just like any other starknet contract in Cairo, you can import it's **dispatcher** and **interface** (**IWorldDispatcher, IWorldDispatcherTrait**).&#x20;
+You probably have some questions regarding the **IWorldDispatcher** contract that we have been referencing in the Dojo systems above.
+The **world contract** is a Dojo-defined contract that establishes the world in which the Dojo contracts and models reside.
+It functions like any other contract, possessing its own interface, implementation, and storage (which will be utilized throughout the project's lifetime).
+Consequently, just like any other Starknet contract in Cairo, you can import its dispatcher and interface (**IWorldDispatcher**, **IWorldDispatcherTrait**).